-The first aid for baby and child course covers the same content as the one day course, except it is delivered over two consecutive evenings – making it ideal for busy parents, as well as expectant parents, grandparents, babysitters, foster parents and carers of babies and young children.
+The first aid for baby and child course covers the same content as the 4 hour course, except it is delivered over two consecutive evenings – making it ideal for busy parents, as well as expectant parents, grandparents, babysitters, foster parents and carers of babies and young children.
 If you work with children, our first aid for child carers course meets workplace first aid requirements.

 Why should I attend?